 Basis Statement:

 Chapter 21 is a new chapter to be added to the Maine EMS Rules.
 No Entity may permit a Covered Emergency Medical Services Person to provide Direct Patient Care as defined by the rule without a Certificate of Immunization, or documentation of an Exemption pertaining to the Diseases enumerated in the Chapter after the Effective Date required by this chapter.
-New employees must have begun the COVID-19 series, or have an approved medical exemption, prior to employment, and will have three months to come into compliance with the remaining immunizations identified in this rule.
+New employees must have begun the COVID-19 series, or have an approved medical exemption, prior to providing Direct Patient Care, and come into compliance with the remaining administrations in accordance with the applicable immunization manufacturer’s dosing specification or labelling.

 Required vaccines include:

-COVID-19 by December 1, 2021, and

-rubeola, mumps, rubella, varicella, hepatitis B, influenza by January 1, 2024
+COVID-19

 Summary of the comments:

 Three submissions were neither in support of nor opposed to the proposed rule,